 Iyengar Yoga focuses on correctly aligning the body to improve general posture, breathing and circulation.
 It encourages an experience of the asanas as a form of ‘meditation in action.’

 B.K.S.
 Iyengar (a.k.a.
 ‘Guruji’)is the founder of this system of yoga.
 From a young age, he dedicated his life to experimenting with yoga postures and noting the effects that each one had.
 He began teaching at age 17 and continued to do so until his death at age 95 in 2014.
 During these years he became known for his skill as a yoga therapist.
 Guruji is widely considered to be one of the most important and influential yogacharyas (yoga masters) of contemporary times.
-The Iyengar legacy is carried on by his daughter, Geeta, and his son, Prashant.
+The Iyengar legacy is carried on by his son, Prashant, and his granddaughter, Abhijata.